NotMephisto/colorshell/README.md

 ## 🎨 Colors
 All the shell colors are dynamically generated from your wallpaper!

-This is possible by using [pywal16](fork of the archived [pywal](https://github.com/dylanaraps/pywal) project), a cli tool to generate color schemes on the fly.
+This is possible by using [pywal16], a fork of the archived [pywal](https://github.com/dylanaraps/pywal) project.
+It's a cli tool to generate color schemes from an image.

 ## 🖼️ Wallpapers
 When you're at the [Installation](#%EF%B8%8F-installation) process, you can choose whether you want to install the wallpapers or not. <br>